Fynmn/pollice/README.md

 ### Future Updates
 - [ ] Change Display Picture
-- [ ] Let admin create/edit/delete parties and choose party color
+- [ ] Let Admin create/edit/delete parties and choose party color
-- [ ] Give ease of access to admin to see the results in real-time
-- [ ] Give access to admin to see the users that have voted along with their credentials, specifically their email and/or name for vote validity purposes
+- [ ] Give access to Admin in the admin panel to see the users that have voted along with their credentials, specifically their email and/or name for vote validity purposes
-- [ ] Give access to admin to see the posts in the admin panel for ease of viewing

 ## STEP 1: How to import Pollice-Temporary Database to MongoDB